Level 2 Certification Intermediate Skills Instructor

 The BICP recommends that participants who received their certification prior to 2020 participate in a Level 1 Bridge course prior to attending a Level 2 certification.

-The Level 2 course offers hands-on training, students will receive comprehensive training on the fundamental elements of mountain biking.
-Level 2 participants will create a foundation for teaching mountain bike skills clinics including personal riding skills, proper form, systematic methods, and terminology.
+The Level 2 course offers comprehensive hands-on training on the fundamentals of mountain biking.
+All participants will create a foundation for teaching mountain bike skills clinics including personal riding skills, proper form, systematic methods, and terminology.

 Completion of the course, in addition to passing a practical exam, will qualify an individual to:

 - Instruct individual or group mountain bike skills clinics in a professional, systematic, and safe manner